TW-ASMP/EIW/README.md

 > [!NOTE]
 > In the previous iteration of the EIW, the contractor(s) would fill out all additional specifications.
 In this version, the consultant is also responsible for a few columns of information.
 In the example above, the consultant must specify the pump's orientation.

-## Contractor: Additional Technical Specification for Instrumentations
+## Additional Technical Specification for Instrumentations

+> Audience: Contractor

 Unlike other asset classes, you won't be able to enter any additional technical specifications for instrumentations into the Asset worksheet.
 You will need to enter them in the Asset-Instrumentation worksheet.
 The reason is that many instrumentations can sense multiple parameters, such as temperature, pressure, or flow, and TW would like to know this full range of sensing functions.